-The judges clocked that Jaida’s Lady Chablis was Looks 10, Humor 3, and they loved the stupidity of Prince once Jaida leaned into the stupidity.
+The judges clocked that Jaida’s Lady Chablis was Looks 10, Humor 3, and they loved the stupidity of Prince once Jaida leaned into that stupidity.
 Shea gets a mild split decision, with Michelle and Ross liking opposite Snatch Characters from each other, but everyone digs the mixed references of her outfit.

 Everyone loved Monét’s Mike Tyson, and Ru proclaims her muscle-dress her favorite outfit of the night – but there’s dead silence about her Martin Lawrence.
 Viv doesn’t warrant a mention.

-Based on that, it’s no surprise that Trinity is called the winner over Jinkx.
+Based on that, it’s no surprise that Trinity is called the winner over Raja.
 Personally, I think Raja gave a little better than Trinity and spanked her on the runway, but I can’t deny that Trinity managed to lock in at least one truly ICONIC moment on each of her characters in a way Raja didn’t.

 That leaves them to lip sync to Adele’s “Rumor Has It” and I HAVE SOME OPINIONS.

 This song is a camp sandwich.
-The drums, the underpinning pentatonic bass that’s just a hyped up version of the “I Spy” theme song, the way it almost literally unleashes a bellowing “ah-OOO-gah” like a freight train once it gets underway… all of which evaporates for the tasty middle of balladry before slapping some more ridiculousness over the end.
+The drums, the underpinning pentatonic bass that’s just a hyped up version of the “I Spy” theme song, the way it almost literally unleashes a bellowing “ah-OOO-gah” like a freight train once it gets underway… all of which evaporates for the tasty middle sectoin of balladry before slapping some more ridiculousness over the end.

-I think Trinity was better than Jinkx at finding the more ridiculous moments, but once her win came unpinned any chance she had of holding off Judy Garland… I mean, Jinkx Monsoon, was over.
+I think Trinity was better than Jinkx at finding the more ridiculous moments, but once her wig came unpinned any chance she had of holding off Judy Garland… I mean, Jinkx Monsoon, was over.

-Jinkx chooses to block Shea (much to Trinity’s devlish delight).
+Instead, Jinkx chooses to block Shea (much to Trinity’s devlish delight).